boltlang/Bolt/README.md

 ### Why should I choose Bolt over JavaScript?

-First of all, let me tell you that if you're a hard-core JavaScript developer and never heard of a functional programming language, you're going to have a tough time getting used to Bolt.
+First of all, let me tell you that if you've never heard of a functional programming language, learning Bolt will take some time.
 However, I assure you that it is worth it.

  - Correctness, because Bolt has a type system that is far superior to JavaScript's.
 No more member accesses into `undefined` or other weird error